 A Case Study in Polycentric Mission

-Mary T. Lederleitner This case study is an excerpt from the journal article titled “Navigating Leadership Challenges in a Polycentric World” written by Mary T. Lederleitner, PhD.
-The article helps people understand this leadership paradigm and learn how to become a more effective polycentric mission leader.
-It was written for the academic journal Transformation with […]
+A LOOK AT LAWRENCE TONG OF OPERATION MOBILIZATION By Mary T. Lederleitner This case study is an excerpt from the journal article titled “Navigating Leadership Challenges in a Polycentric World” written by Mary T. Lederleitner, PhD.
+The article helps people understand this leadership paradigm and learn how to become a more effective polycentric mission leader. […]

 A Case Study in Polycentric Leadership Structure for a Movement